NowBI/Xamarin-Forms-Mobile-Template/README.md

 Example views contain samples of both [XAML-driven](https://developer.xamarin.com/guides/xamarin-forms/xaml/) pages and manually-coded pages.

 For more information about creating Xamarin Forms pages, views,view models, etcetera, see the [Xamarin Forms](https://developer.xamarin.com/guides/xamarin-forms/) section of the Xamarin developer guide.

+## Themes

+The template project is pre-configured with Xamarin's experimental [themeing engine](https://developer.xamarin.com/guides/xamarin-forms/themes/) with a sample theme based on the default [Light](https://developer.xamarin.com/guides/xamarin-forms/themes/light/) theme, allowing users to quickly customize the look and feel of their app to represent their intent.

+For more information on customizing your theme, see [Creating a Custom Theme](https://developer.xamarin.com/guides/xamarin-forms/themes/custom/) on the Xamarin developer guide.

 ## Observables and Reactive Properties